Overconfidence bias is the tendency to overestimate our talents and abilities. We consider ourselves better than we really are.

 In the third form of overconfidence, people believe they can complete a task faster than they actually can.

 For example, your friend calls asking if you can meet for lunch.
 You mention “I need another 10 minutes to finish a task I’m doing.”
-The task never gets done in 10 minutes.
+But, the task never gets done in 10 minutes.
 It takes well over 10 minutes in most cases, but we presume 10 minutes should suffice.

 These 3 types also help you in understanding what causes overconfidence most often.

 Overconfidence bias exists in experts and newbies alike.
 If you think experts estimate with a high degree of accuracy, the cases below will illustrate how vulnerable the experts are to overconfidence.
 Here are some real stories of overconfidence by the experts that will make your jaw drop.

 The Sydney Opera House stands tall and beautiful.
 The beauty of the structure garners eyeballs from all around the world.
 The people behind the construction must have had a ton of experience.

 The Opera house was estimated to complete in 4 years with a cost of AUS $7 million.
 Guess how long the construction took and how much did it cost?
 Take a wild guess.

 The Sydney Opera house took 14 years after the first estimate with a final cost of AUS $ 102 million.
 You cannot have a better example of unrealistic optimism.

 The Boston Big Dig runs through the heart of Boston, as the chief highway.
 The planning of this mega project underwent the same unrealistic optimism as the Sydney Opera house.